singhstack/FIFA20-Players-Clustering/README.md

 To be Continued...

-Future scope includes clustering based on more parameters and an extensive analysis.
+Future scope will cover clustering based on more parameters and an extensive analysis.